Elsewhere on Ulster

 Selection process

-You must apply through UCAS by the closing date of 29 January 2025 (18:00 hours).
+You must apply through UCAS by UCAS deadline - Please check the UCAS website for application deadline date as this changes each year, but will be in the month of January.
 Applications received after this deadline will not be considered.

 The UCAS Personal Statement will be reviewed and assessed by the academic course team and applicants are shortlisted for interview based on the personal statement.